Hiking through history

 For whom is the tour suitable?

-- This tour is suitable for hiking and nature enthusiasts of all levels.
-Your guide will ensure that the walking speed is adjusted to the preferences of participants.
+- This tour is suitable for hiking and nature enthusiasts.
+Your guide will ensure that the walking speed is adjusted to the preferences of participants, however please be prepared for rugged terrain and rough paths.

 What to bring